pdebuyl/euroscipy_document/organizers.rst

     relation between dynamics, function and structure in complex systems.
 He teaches mathematics and mathematical modeling.

-* Nicolas Pettiaux
+* Thomas Lecocq

-    Nicolas Pettiaux has a PhD in physics and currently teaches at the Haute Ecole de Bruxelles, section Ecole supérieure d'informatique and is a teaching assistant at the Université Libre de Bruxelles.
+    Thomas Lecocq is a research scientist at the Royal Observatory of Belgium.

 Program chair